alexStaceyWarwick/lifelong-learning-system-template/Templates/Job Interview Template.md

 ### Comments

-- Free text for items like discussing your performance, next steps, writing out your thoughts, and other thoughts.
+- Free text for discussing your performance, next steps, writing out your thoughts, and other ideas.

 ## Topics Reference